Ronaldo GliganHome

 :hook ((org-mode . gligan/org-mode-font-setup)

-(after-save . org-babel-tangle)) ; Auto tangle on save
+(after-save . gligan/tangle-only-org)) ; Auto tangle on save

 :config